meangolden/meangolden/README.md

 - 👋 Hi, I’m @meangolden
-- 👀 I’m interested in physical layer security
+- 👀 I’m interested in maths, logic puzzles, and arts.
-- 🌱 I’m currently learning how to use ray tracing in Matlab
+- 🌱 I’m currently experimenting with machine learning in Python.
-- 💞️ I’m looking to collaborate on ray tracing and channel propagation
+- 💞️ OPEN TO WORK.
+Interested in cyber security and RF software engineering.
-- 📫 How to reach me: chrysanti.paschou@bristol.ac.uk
+- 📫 How to reach me: chrysanti.paschou@gmail.com

 <!---
 meangolden/meangolden is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.